itz-akash/coffee-market-analytics/README.md

 ## Design Choices

-A modular analytics pipeline was created using Python for preprocessing, PostgreSQL for storage, SQL for transformations, and Streamlit for interactive visualization.
+The solution follows a modular analytics architecture using:

+- Python for ETL
+- PostgreSQL for structured storage
+- SQL for business transformations
+- Streamlit for visualization

-This approach improves scalability, maintainability, and reproducibility.
+This design improves maintainability, scalability, and reproducibility.

 ---

 ## Challenges

-The biggest challenge was merging three datasets with inconsistent country names and codes.
+The most significant challenge was integrating three independent datasets with inconsistent country names and missing identifiers.

-Country standardization and data cleaning ensured accurate joins across all datasets.
+Data standardization and validation ensured accurate joins and reliable analytical outputs.

 ---

-## Additional Data That Would Improve Insights
+## Additional Data That Would Strengthen the Analysis

+Future analyses would benefit from:

 - Coffee Prices
 - GDP
 - Inflation

-- Coffee Shop Count

 - Retail Sales

-- Import Revenue
+- Coffee Shop Density

-- Export Revenue
+- Consumer Spending
 - Per Capita Coffee Consumption
+- Import & Export Revenue
+- Consumer Preference Data

-These would enable stronger market opportunity analysis and forecasting.
+These datasets would support more advanced forecasting and profitability analysis.

+---

+# 🏁 Conclusion

+This project demonstrates a complete end-to-end analytics workflow beginning with raw public datasets and ending with actionable business insights.

+The project successfully showcases:

+- Python Data Cleaning
+- Data Integration
+- PostgreSQL Database Design
+- SQL Transformations
+- Interactive Streamlit Dashboard
+- Business Storytelling
+- Data Visualization

+Based on the analysis, **Brazil**, **United States**, and **Japan** are recommended as the most promising markets for ACME Baristas due to their strong coffee demand, market maturity, and long-term growth potential.

 ---